Force over Distance: Faster than Light

 Faster than Light

-Matt Scott waits with Chloe next to three sealed doors.
-The doors are right together, in a row.
-He does his best not to let it bother him.
-It’s just—Destiny doesn’t usually have doors all together like this.
-And, after two years, he’s tired of surprises.
+Matt Scott waits with Chloe next to a trio of sealed doors.
+The doors are spaced close, all in a row.
+Destiny doesn’t usually have doors cramped together like this.
+He keeps a sharp watch.
+After almost three years, he’s tired of surprises.

 It’s the colonel’s policy that any civilians entering newly secured areas of the ship need a military escort.